-And establishing a palette is a great way to cut down on the time it takes to create new pages.
+And establishing web design palettes is a great way to cut down on the time it takes to create new pages.
 When you have an established color scheme, you make basic design choices much easier, both for yourself and for your designers and developers.

 This is especially true if you take the time to document your palette in an easy-to-use way like this business did:

-When you create a user-friendly document of your palette, you create an at-a-glance resource with all of the possible options for each element.
+When you create a user-friendly document of your palette, you manufacture an at-a-glance resource with all of the possible options for each element.

 This way, if you (or your designers) are having trouble determining which color to use for a CTA button, you can simply reference the document for a complete list of your options.